Rich & Creamy Kratom Hot Chocolate

 Stovetop Directions:

 1. Add kratom tea bags and water to a small saucepan.
 Bring to a boil, then reduce to a low simmer.
-Cover and keep over heat for 10-15 minutes.
+Keep over heat for 15 to 20 minutes, until about half the liquid remains.
 This tea lacks lemon juice, making it slightly weaker; you can steep for longer if desired, just make sure you don’t burn off too much water.

 2. Remove the tea bags, then add in the rest of the ingredients.
 Whisk gently until the cocoa powder has dissolved and the chocolate chips have melted.
 Warm mixture thoroughly before removing from heat.